mitro54/study-tracker-scheduler/user-stories.md

     -> user selects tracking
         *program generates current tracking information for each topic, then prompts if user wants to update information y/n* -> y
-            *program then prompts user if they want to (1) Add new topics or (2) Modify current topics* -> user selects 1 (Add new topics) *program then expects user to input a new topic, saves it to json file, goes back to previous prompt* -> user selects 2 (Modify current topics) *program asks which topic to modify, prints topics again updated, prompts again until user writes (d) Done*
+            *program then prompts user if they want to (1) Add new topics or (2) Update current topics* -> user selects 1 (Add new topics) *program then expects user to input a new topic, saves it to json file, prompts again until user writes (d) Done*
+                -> user selects 2 (Update current topics) *program asks which topic to update*
-        -> n
+                        -> user input
+                            *program then modifies the topic and goes back to previous prompt* -> n
             *Program then goes back to the first prompt*
 ```